dre1597/alura-challenge-front-end/README.md

 ## Things to improve

-- I still have to finish the community page and some details from week 1
+- I still have to finish some details from week 1
 - Still have more 3 weeks to go!

 ## Setup